-- under treatment for a mental disorder, mental health illness or condition
+- Under treatment for a mental disorder, mental health illness or condition

-- under treatment for a drug dependency problem
+- Under treatment for a drug dependency problem

-- had a previous violent felony conviction
+- Had a previous violent felony conviction

 Like all states, California prohibits driving a motor vehicle while under the influence of alcohol (DUI) or drugs (DUID).
-It is irrelevant if the drug used was legally prescribed so long as it affected your ability to operate a motor vehicle to an appreciable degree.
+It is irrelevant if the drug used was legally prescribed so long as it affected your ability to operate a motor vehicle to an appreciable degree4.

 The effects of driving under the influence of a drug differs from that of alcohol.
 A patrol officer who stopped your vehicle, usually for a traffic violation or erratic driving behavior, can detect or suspect alcohol use by slurred speech, the odor of alcohol, bloodshot and watery eyes and even an admission of “having had one or two.”
-Different drugs produce different effects and symptoms but if you are suspected of being unable to understand or respond inappropriately to questions, seem confused, dazed, incoherent or erratic, then drug use may be suspected.
+Different drugs produce different effects and symptoms but if you are suspected of being unable to understand or respond inappropriately to questions, seem confused, dazed, incoherent or erratic, then drug use may be suspected5.